iker-gonzalez/minitalk/README.md

  ## 🛠️ Usage

- Clone the repository and run the command `make` root directory.
+ Clone the repository and run the command `make` on the root directory.

  This will create two executables: `client` and `server`.